mwwoodworth/myroofgenius-app/README.md

 npm run build
 ```

+### Purchasing Tools
+All marketplace products use Stripe checkout.
+After payment you’ll receive a download link
+immediately on the success page and in your account dashboard.

 ### Theme Accent
 Pick a custom accent color from the Navbar color picker.
 Your choice is persisted in localStorage.